Hormone blood test for your hormonal balance

 What is tested?

-- Total Testosterone (nmol/l): the total amount of testosterone circulating in the blood, both bound and unbound.
+- Total Testosterone shows the total amount of testosterone in your blood.

 What can this test tell you?